-In this guide, we'll walk you through how to update the most common types of drivers, and some general tips for dealing with whatever issues may arise.
-This guide is geared towards gaming PCs, but most of it applies to any Windows computer.
+This guide will give you the tools you need to confidently update the most common types of drivers, and even includes some general tips for dealing with any issues that may arise.
+This guide is geared towards gaming PCs, but most of it applies to any Windows computer (opens in new tab).

 How to update Nvidia drivers